 - 1. At least 30 credits earned at CCCB - 2.
 All course requirements as outlined in the student's chosen program - 3.
 A minimum CGPA of 2.00 - 4.
 Evidence of Christian character as demonstrated by compliance with the CCCB Student Handbook - 5.
 Submission of an intent to graduate form - 6.
-For students completing an associate degree or a BRS degree in the semester of degree completion, submission of: - 1.
-An experience essay - 2.
-A ministry reference - 3.
-A professor reference - 7.
-Approval by the faculty after the intent to graduate form is submitted - 8.
+Approval by the faculty after the intent to graduate form is submitted - 7.
 Completion of all institutional assessments